 If you are nationally certified or a member of a national organization that requires continuing professional education to maintain your membership or certification, you should become familiar with the organization’s requirements.
 In some cases, a specific course may meet all the requirements for a national organization, but it may not be acceptable to the guidelines of the state.

-If you recently attended a face-to-face conference or seminar, you can download your CE certificate by logging into Joint Commission Resource’s Learning Management System using the attached instructions:
+If you recently attended a face-to-face or virtual conference or seminar, you can download your CE certificate by logging into Joint Commission Resource’s Learning Management System using the attached instructions:

 Check your program materials for access dates.